 We are always living with some level of uncertainty, but sometimes the level of volatility becomes more pronounced.
 The recent Coronavirus (COVID-19) pandemic is an example of how quickly things can change and become tenuous.
-For some people, this is literally a life or death situation.
-For most people it will be a health inconvenience.
-I am not a scientist nor can I predict the future; however, I believe it is safe to say that the ramifications of this event will linger for quite some time.
+For some people, this is literally a life-or-death situation.
+For most people, it will be a health inconvenience.
+I am not a scientist, nor can I predict the future; however, it is safe to say that the ramifications of this event will linger for quite some time.

 It is important for leaders to step up during times of crisis.
-We need influential and responsible people who help us navigate the rough waters of the moment.
+We need influential and responsible people who will help us navigate the rough waters of the moment.
 Of course, this isn’t always an easy task.
-Wars and pandemics (and their like) can last for long periods of time and have devastating consequences.
+Wars and pandemics can last for extended periods of time and have devastating consequences.
 Some fears are certainly justified.
 However, hopelessness is not a good option for humanity.
-It is also worth noting, that thus far, humankind has found a way to navigate all previous widespread crises.
-“This too shall pass” may sound trite, but it is largely true from a historical context.
+It is also worth noting that thus far, humankind has found a way to navigate all previous widespread crises.
+“This too shall pass” may sound trite, but it is true from a historical context.

 Let me be clear, my purpose isn’t to downplay the threat, but instead to embrace the leadership reality (whatever it may be) and spur a productive response.
 It is easy to feel powerless and vulnerable when you are dealing with a potentially hazardous situation.
 The unknown is especially scary.
 Even when the actual individual risk may be relatively small.
 It certainly doesn’t feel that way to the average person.